EMILiA: Making Email Archives Accessible through Intelligent Entity Recognition and Automated Anonymization

 Short introduction: This webinar introduces EMILiA, a toolbox that helps archives make historically and legally relevant email collections accessible with the help of AI.
 The webinar focuses on context-sensitive entity recognition, automated metadata enrichment, and semi-automated anonymisation that enable legally compliant access to email archives.
 It will also demonstrate how AI can support appraisal, analysis, and the long-term preservation of complex email records in practice.

-Registration for the webinar is OPEN.
+Registration for the webinar is CLOSED.
+Video presentation now available (members only).

 Back to top